ProfJski/FloatCompMandelbrot/README.md

 # FloatCompMandelbrot
-What impact does floating point precision have on Mandelbrot set calculations?
+A program to explore how Mandelbrot set images are affected by floating point precision.

 ## The Problem In A Nutshell
 How much is a Mandelbrot set image affected by the floating point precision of the code used to compute it?